siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe – 330 The Physics of Consensus.md

 Yet, "The Law" can summon armies, imprison bodies, and execute the living.
 How?

 The paper is not the source of the power.
 The paper is the **tuning fork**.

 * When a Judge reads the verdict, they are striking the fork.
 * This sound triggers a specific **Imprint** stored in the minds of the police, the jailers, and the public.
-* Instantly, thousands of biological transmitters synchronize.
+* Instantly, thousands of distinct causal loops synchronize.
 They all switch to the "Enforcement Protocol."

 The "Force of Law" is literally the **constructive interference** of thousands of minds acting in unison.
 The paper is just the synchronization token that